PeoHP2308/fcj-workshop/fcj-workshop-template-main/content/6-Self-evaluation/_index.md

 | 11  | **Contribution to project/team**    | Work effectiveness, innovative ideas, recognition from the team.                                  | ✅    | ☐    | ☐          |
 | 12  | **Overall**                         | General evaluation of the entire internship period.                                               | ☐    | ✅    | ☐          |

-### Needs Improvement
+### Needs Improvement.

-* Strengthen discipline and strictly comply with the rules and regulations of the company or any organization
+* Strengthen discipline and strictly comply with the rules and regulations of the company or any organization.
-* Improve problem-solving thinking
+* Improve problem-solving thinking.
-* Enhance communication skills in both daily interactions and professional contexts, including handling situations effectively
+* Enhance communication skills in both daily interactions and professional contexts, including handling situations effectively.